“This quorum is called to order!” Rodney almost had to shout to make himself be heard over the top of the noise that his people were putting out.

 Rodney took the LSD back and poked at the back.
 From the angle that John was at, he could just barely see a seam.
 “Maybe.
 I’ll have to get Miko on the programming for them, but we should be able to load up something pretty quickly.”

 “Thanks.
-Not everyone reads Ancient as proficiently as the science department does and if we are going to get a lot more active ATA members, I want them to have one of these as standard issue.
-Which means they need to be able to read them.
+Not everyone reads Ancient as proficiently as the science department does and if we are going to get many more active ATA members, I want them to have one of these as standard issue.
+Which means they need to be able to read everything on them.
 And have them reprogrammed to fit the various jobs they are doing,” John told him.

 “Something to go over then.”
 Rodney nodded and dropped the little machine beside him on the bed.
 “So I understand we are all to get lessons in how to fly a jumper?”